FAQ (Frequently Asked Questions) on Intelligence

 What is the impact of racial differences in intelligence on global geopolitics?

 It is central and directly causal.
-75% of the differences in average wages per capita, for example, can be explained by the differences in IQ between nations.
+For example, 75% of the differences in average wages per capita can be explained by the differences in IQ between nations.

 See the summary table “From Genes to Civilization.”